syseleven/designate-certmanager-webhook/README.md

           solverName: designatedns
 ```

 You are now ready to create you first certificate resource.
 The easiest way to accomplish this is to add an annotation to an Ingress rule.
-Please adapt this example for you own needs:
+Please adapt this example for your own needs:

 ```
 apiVersion: networking.k8s.io/v1beta1